History of Leighton House

 Leighton acquired the plot for his house in 1864 and began making plans for its construction.
 For a number of years, he had harboured the idea of building a purpose-built studio-house and had an 'old friend' in mind to act as his architect.

 Leighton first met George Aitchison (1825-1910) in Rome in the early 1850s.
 He was the son of an architect and the family practice had specialised in wharves, warehouses, docks and railway architecture.
 When Leighton commissioned him, Aitchison had designed no houses and would be responsible for just a single further example.
 Nevertheless, his involvement with Leighton’s house extended over 30 years and changed his career.
-Through his work for Leighton, he was engaged by a series of wealthy and artistically-inclined clients to remodel and decorate the interiors of their London homes.
+Through his work for Leighton (which included interior design and furniture design) Aitchison was engaged by a series of wealthy and artistically-inclined clients to remodel and decorate the interiors of their London homes.
 Sadly, very little of this work has survived and Aitchison's reputation has largely gone with it.
 But as both Professor of Architecture at the Royal Academy and President of the Royal Institute of British Architects, Aitchison was a prominent and respected figure in the architectural world of the late nineteenth century.

 The first phase of construction